Skip to content

 3 Standard Coverage Options:

-• Additional Living Expenses – If you’re forced from your home because of a mandatory evacuation or a covered claim, this will help you cover the additional costs with accommodation, food, and transportation.
+• Additional Living Expenses – If a mandatory evacuation or covered claim forces you out of your house, this coverage pays for the cost of accommodation, meals, and transportation.

-Certain home insurance policies include lock replacement, frozen food replacement, and identity theft if a covered policy covers it.
-Ask your insurance company for help.
+Some home insurance policies include additional coverage, like lock replacement, frozen food replacement, and identity theft.
+Ask your insurance company for more information.

 Did You Know?